 Why does my 16-week-old puppy seem afraid?

 There is a normal, natural fear period that begins around 14 to 16 weeks of age.
 During this period, a puppy may become wary and suspicious of new people, animals, or experiences.
 This is a normal adaptive process.
 Watch your puppy closely for signs of fear (cowering, urinating, and refusal of food treats).
 Avoid pushing or overwhelming your puppy during this developmental stage.
 Always let your puppy guide the pace of experiences, especially during sensitive periods.

 Should I also consider training classes?

 Training classes for young puppies are also an excellent way to socialize your new puppy to a variety of people, dogs, and other stimuli in a controlled environment.
 Your puppy might also make some new friends of the same age.
 You could then visit these friends (or vice versa) with your puppy for social play and exercise sessions.
-Since the primary socialization period for dogs ends by 3 months of age, puppy socialization classes are most valuable for puppies 8 weeks of age and older.
-If all puppies in the class have had initial vaccinations, are healthy and parasite free, the health risks are low and the potential benefits are enormous.
+Puppy socialization classes are most valuable for puppies eight weeks of age and older.
+If all puppies in the class have had initial vaccinations, are healthy, and parasite free, the health risks are low, and the potential benefits are enormous.

-© Copyright 2013 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2022 LifeLearn Inc. Used and/or modified with permission under license.